Harold Harmsworth, 1st Viscount Rothermere: "Enthusiast" for fascism

-In 1932, Newfoundland went bankrupt under the impact of the Great Depression, and in 1933 Newfoundland reverted from being a Dominion to a colony again as the condition of a British bail-out.
+In 1932, Newfoundland went bankrupt under the impact of the Great Depression, and in 1933 it reverted from being a Dominion to a colony again as the condition of a British bail-out.
 In 1934, the governing British commission appointed a royal commission under Gordon Bradley to examine how the Rothermere-owned Anglo-Newfoundland Corporation treated its workers in Grand Falls.
 The chief commissioner for Newfoundland, Sir John Hope Simpson, wrote in his diary: "It is the Congo all over again, so we are putting a commission of inquiry into the labour situation in the forests.
 Lord Rothermere and the Daily Mail are likely to have something to howl about, and we are going to be most unpopular in high quarters."
-Bradly reported that the workers at the Anglo-Newfoundland company were "grossly underpaid" with the loggers and their families being "reduced to a standard of living below even tolerable existence".
+Bradley reported that the workers at the Anglo-Newfoundland company were "grossly underpaid", with loggers and their families being "reduced to a standard of living below even tolerable existence".
 Rothermere was outraged by the report, and threatened to shut down the Anglo-Newfoundland company's operations as he observed that there were other places in the world where it was possible to buy paper and pulp.
 There were also fears that the publication of the report would set off a strike in Grand Falls.
 The commission brokered a compromise under which the loggers were to be paid 25 Newfoundland dollars per month, but the compromise was a negotiated instead of legislated settlement, which left open the option that the Anglo-Newfoundland company could always rescind the wage increases.